shawngraham/tb-cuvisit/the-rules.md

 - the player can pay $200
 - no other player has already married into that market's aristocracy
 - the player's prestige increases +1 prestige
-- the family card is removed from play
+- the player makes a note of which child was involved; that child is no longer available for intrigue.
-- the marriage can be dissolved
-- through an appropriate FATE card
+- the marriage can be dissolved through an appropriate FATE card

 -ADVANTAGES of Marriage Alliance with Local Aristocracy
 - a roll to OUST the player's agent from that market has to be 6.